ignition-devs/ignition-api-8.1/README.md

 the [Wiki](https://github.com/thecesrom/Ignition/wiki/incendium)

 ### system (a.k.a.
 Ignition mock scripts)
-Is a library of Inductive Automation Ignition's mock scripting functions meant to be included as a dependency on your own projects when developing on a Python/Jython IDE.
+Is a library of Inductive Automation Ignition's API (mock) scripting functions meant to be included as a dependency on your own projects when developing on a Python/Jython IDE.
 This allows you to get code completion (a.k.a.
 IntelliSense).

 For more information, please refer to